-Blur’s ninth album is a perfect mixture of middle-aged remorse with swooning pop, a strong profession summation
+Blur’s ninth album is a perfect mixture of middle-aged remorse with swooning pop, a strong career summation

 • See the other top 50 albums